-- 10.2 Refer to the Workplace Alcohol and Drug Testing Procedures and the process flowcharts appended to that document. - a) Testing will be in accordance with the following standards and the procedures outline in sections 6 and 7 of Workplace Alcohol and Drug Testing Procedures: - For alcohol: using a calibrated breathalyser that complies with AS 3547:1997/ Amendment 1-2000 (Type 2)
+Refer to the Workplace Alcohol and Drug Testing Procedures (docDM-1044363) and the process flowcharts appended to that document.

+Testing will be in accordance with the following standards and the procedures outline in sections 6 and 7 of Workplace Alcohol and Drug Testing Procedures (docDM-1044363).

+a) For alcohol: using a calibrated breathalyser that complies with AS 3547:1997/ Amendment 1-2000 (Type 2).